Jessie Wynter claims ‘there are things viewers aren’t seeing on Love Island All Stars’

 Is it nice to be back in the UK after Australia?

 We were away in Australia and got back a couple of weeks ago.
 It was nice because we got to celebrate it with my family then we came back here and it was another round of celebrations.
-We’re lucky that All Stars is on because we’ve been a bit like homebodies.

 Did you expect the proposal?